Azure/aks-engine-azurestack/docs/topics/get-logs.md

 This helps protect against man-in-the-middle attacks, where an attacker may attempt to impersonate the server by providing a different hostkey.

 Starting with AKS Engine v0.77.0, `StrictHostKeyChecking` will be enforced during the execution of the `aks-engine-azurestack get-logs` command.
-Hence, new entries will be appended to the local `known_hosts` file if no SSH sessions to the remove host were stablished in the past.
+Hence, new entries will be appended to the local `known_hosts` file if no SSH sessions to the remove host were established in the past.

 ### Log Collection Scripts